 Game day, the morning the pit-games were to begin.
-The pit-games functioned as an amateur Weapons fit for a fighterfighter-league apart from the formal and in some respects over regulated official gladiatorial circuit.
+The pit-games functioned as an amateur fighter-league apart from the formal and in some respects over regulated official gladiatorial circuit.
 The fighters matched according to general size and weight with some attention paid to their respective physical prowess and strength.
 Armor restricted to the arms, legs, and the center of the chest.
 Other bits legal if both opponents are equipped similarly.
 Weapons were similarly regulated and rigorously inspected more so than the fighters.

 Just before dawn Jíen got his fighter to the arena.
 It was a large stone building with coliseum seating covered by an awning-like ceiling under which lay the vault-ceilinged galleries.
 The wounded tended to and fighters vetted and equipped within.
 Also under the stone step-seats was the entry gallery where vendors sold their wares and bets tendered.
 The ring was a dirt floor surrounded by a shallow moat meant for the handlers, referees, and judges.
 On opposite sides of the arena were the gates through which the fighters would enter the ring.